 Create a Safe Word

-Come up with a “safe word” to use when either of you is engaging in negative self-talk or comments triggered by negative body image.
+Come up with a “safe word” to use when either of you is engaging in negative self-talk or making comments triggered by negative body image.
 It might sound silly, but hearing “iguana” or something similarly random when you are spinning can get you out of your head and give you time to reset.

 How to Help